 Below you will find an useful comparison between the company registration procedures in Singapore and in China.
-You should also keep in mind that our company formation agents can help you open a Singapore company.
+You should also keep in mind that our company incorporation agents can help you open a company in Singapore.

 The first thing a foreign investor must know is the China imposes quite a few restrictions on overseas enterprisers seeking to open companies in certain industries like mining, education and healthcare which implies a thorough investigation of the business environment here.
 Singapore does not impose such restrictions, which make the city-state a much friendlier country to do business in.

 The company registration process in China will unfold as it follows:

 This is the first phase of the company formation process in China and after it is completed, the business owner must also apply for a company seal.
 Then an organization code certificate must be obtained and only after this the Chinese company’s corporate account can be opened.
 All these procedures are subject to various fees.